Full Clinician and Staff Bios

 Shiwani Juneja, MSN, FNP-C

-Shiwani earned her B.S. in nursing from California State University, East Bay, and a M.S. in Nursing, Family Nurse Practitioner degree at University of California, San Francisco.
+Shiwani earned her B.S. in Nursing from California State University, East Bay, and a M.S. in Nursing, Family Nurse Practitioner degree at University of California, San Francisco.
 Prior to becoming a nurse practitioner, she practiced as a critical care registered nurse for several years.
 Shiwani is a member of the AANP and the AAP.

 In addition to her work at the clinic, Shiwani is a mom to two children and has a personal connection to neurodiversity.